Lochzin/Sprite-Render-Tool-Wiki/docs/en/Lighting.md

 ## Light Rotation Debug

 When **Light Rotation Debug** is enabled in the **Debug** section:
-- The operator logs detailed information about how the pivot object rotation is applied:
+- The operator logs detailed information about how the light pivot rotation is applied:
-  - Pivot object name.
+  - Light pivot object name.
   - Camera name.
   - Requested rotation values.
   - Original vs. new rotation (in degrees).